The Political Ecology of Food

 blended classroom (2 hours) and online (1 hour) format

 3.0 credit hours

-Course Description: This interdisciplinary course will apply political ecology (critical political economy, with attention to environmental changes) to specific foods and food systems.
+This interdisciplinary course will apply political ecology (critical political economy, with attention to environmental changes) to specific foods and food systems.
 We will explore food production, consumption, and the links in between in the United States, as well as in global/international contexts.
 We will also apply theories and methods from political ecology to our own specific research interests.
 Doing so will require understanding the diversity of approaches encompassed by the broad field of political ecology, as well as directly engaging in the difficult task of bridging the social and natural sciences.
-Issues that will receive particular attention include technologies, scale, development strategies, labor issues, knowledge, standards and globalization.
+Issues that will receive particular attention include technologies, scale, development strategies, risk, knowledge, food sovereignty and crisis tendencies.

 - Develop a scholarly capacity for analyzing the interactions between food, society and the environment, drawing on disciplines including anthropology, biology, development studies, ecology, economics, geography, history, political science and sociology.